-In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, Item 1A.
-Risk Factors in our Annual Report on Form 10-K for the period ended February 28, 2018, which could materially affect our business, financial condition or future results.
+In addition to the other information set forth in this Form 10-Q Report, you should carefully consider the various factors discussed in Part I, Item 1A.
+Risk Factors in our Annual Report on Form 10-K for the year ended February 28, 2018, which could materially affect our business, financial condition or future results.
+Our Annual Report is available from the SEC at www.sec.gov.
 The risks described in this report are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial could have a material adverse effect on our business, financial condition and results of operations.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial could have a material adverse effect on our business, financial condition or future results of operations.